Microquake-ai/microquake/README.md

 # README #

-Microquake is an open source package to be licensed under the [GNU general Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html).
+Microquake is an open source package licensed under the [GNU general Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html).
 Microquake is an extension of Obspy for the processing of microseismic data

 ### Development